Harvard-University-iCommons/slack_lti_tool/README.md

 * Get the XML tool configuration from `<your local hostname>/slack_provisioning/tool_config`
 * Install the tool in a Canvas course

+Note: the tool will need to be able to set a session cookie which may be difficult given current browser cross-site tracking limits.
+If possible, run the server on a hostname that shares the same root domain as your Canvas instance.

 ## Next steps

 * Use a production-class database
+* Use a production-class WSGI server, such as gunicorn.
 * Review the settings and make sure they're appropriate for a production environment.